lp1dev/AlphaRouter/README.md

 ## AlphaRouter

-Debian-based script to turn debian into a router VPN and with WiFi support.
+Debian-based scripts and configuration files to turn debian into a router VPN and with WiFi support.